chunribu/biotable/README.md

 ### How to get OMIM's full data of tsv format?<a name="q3"></a>

 `omim` is an open source tool developed by [suqingdong](https://github.com/suqingdong).
 It provides data from OMIM web and saves in SQLite.
-Some of informations are Json strings which are flatten as shown in the following link and then saved to a tsv.
+Some of informations are Json strings which are then flatten as shown in the following link.

 Due to the long wait while updating, the result file will be shared as a [release](https://github.com/chunribu/biotable/releases) to avoid duplication of work.